notealoud/bbbdg/src/site/notes/Digital Garden/Start Here/now.md

 Perhaps this is simply the nature of creating.

+I'm thinking a lot about minimalism.
+Having less.
+Decluttering.
+Letting go.
+It always works for me.
+Making space.
+I'm pondering how I can create a sustainable, minimal online presence where I can be present.

 ---

 ## this is what I did

 Substack: I really like this platform but it's not working for me at all right now.
 So, I've razed it to the ground.
 I'm not sure yet what purpose this will fulfil.
+Looking out for Notes to land on my account.
+I see potential for these.
+I'm turned off by the whole hustle culture and personal brand.
+I tried that and it didn't work for me.
+I'm thinking blogging and quirkiness.

 Medium: I make a small monthly income despite not writing anything much at all.
 It covers my monthly subscription and buys me a coffee or two.
 I'm revisiting old draft ideas and plan to post these on Medium.
+Medium will probably be my tech writing outlet.

 Podcasts: all deleted.
 I'm rehoming them on Obsidian.
 I love audio and am pondering how I can continue to podcast.
+Possibly through Substack.

 ---